 Engaging People with HIV Through Innovative Models of Care (HRSA CAREAction Newsletter, 2020) – This issue includes information about engaging hard-to-reach populations affected by HIV, including people who inject drugs, people who face homelessness, and justice-involved individuals.
 Also included are two brief case studies of RWHAP-funded agencies’ efforts to engage hard-to-reach populations in care.

 Drugs, Alcohol, and HIV (U.S. Department of Veterans Affairs) – This publication provides an overview of drugs, alcohol, and HIV.
 It examines their effects on the immune system, drug interactions between substances and HIV medications, safer sex, and injection drug use.

 Harm Reduction Saves Lives and related video (UNAIDS) – These materials focus on trends in injection drug use worldwide and UNAIDS recommendations for reducing the harm associated with injection drug use.

 HIV Surveillance Reports and Data Analyses

-Diagnoses of HIV Infection in the United States and Dependent Areas, 2018 (updated) (CDC) – This 119-page report includes detailed information about new HIV diagnoses, prevalence, and deaths among persons who inject drugs (PWID), as well as persons in other transmission categories.
-Breakdowns are also provided by age, gender, race/ethnicity, and geographic region.
+Diagnoses of HIV Infection in the United States and Dependent Areas, 2019 (CDC) – This 123-page surveillance report includes detailed information about new HIV diagnoses, prevalence, and deaths among persons who inject drugs (PWID), as well as persons in other transmission categories.
+Breakdowns are also provided by gender, age, race/ethnicity, and geographic region.
 The report includes a series of Special Focus Profiles highlighting six populations of particular interest to HIV prevention programs in state and local health departments, including PWID.
 In addition, Tables 5a, 5b, 6a, and 6b focus specifically on HIV diagnoses attributed completely or in part to injection drug use, and many other tables include data breakdowns by transmission category.